odogwu25/UK-Crime-Analysis/README.md

 5. Using statistical and machine learning techniques to ascertain facts and make possible predictions.

 # KEY FINDINGS
 Violent Crimes have risen steadily over the years.
-This could be seen on a line chart
+This could be seen on a line chart plot.